duckdb/duckdb-web/_posts/2024-10-23-whats-new-in-the-vss-extension.md

 GROUP BY queries.id;
 ```

-Executing this on my Apple M3 Pro Macbook with 36 GB memory takes about 10 seconds.
+Executing this on my Apple M3 Pro-equipped MacBook with 36 GB memory takes about 10 seconds.

 If we `EXPLAIN` this query plan, we'll see a lot of advanced operators: